Endowed Scholarships – Creating A Legacy

 The Bob Briddick Permanent Endowment Scholarship

-Long time donors created the Bob Briddick permanent endowment scholarship to honor one our founding members who who has donated hundreds of hours of his time to the Houston LGBT community.
-OutReach United and Bob Briddick believe that investing in the LGBT community strengthens both individuals in the community and the community itself.
-The Bob Briddick permanent endowment scholarship upholds this mission by investing in the education of local LGBT students.
+Long time donors created the Bob Briddick permanent endowment scholarship to honor one our founding members who has donated hundreds of hours of his time to the Houston LGBTQIA+ community.
+OutReach United and Bob Briddick believe that investing in the LGBTQIA+ community strengthens both individuals in the community and the community itself.
+The Bob Briddick permanent endowment scholarship upholds this mission by investing in the education of local LGBTQIA+ students.

 To add funds to this endowment contact us.